TheSubtleArtist/MyHackMe/buffer-overflow.md

            0x00400578      e8c3feffff     call sym.imp.puts           ; int puts(const char *s) <- puts prints the string to stdout
            0x0040057d      488b45f0       mov rax, qword [var_10h] ; <- go to memory location rbp-0x10, get the value stored there and place that value into rax.
 The value at this location is the memory address of argv
            0x00400581      4883c008       add rax, 8 ; <- add 8 to value (memory address) at rax, effectivly now pointing to argv[1].
 In this program, the user's input
-           0x00400585      488b00         mov rax, qword [rax] ; <- no longer holding a pointer to the memory storing argv[1].
-Now holding the memory address of argv[1]
+           0x00400585      488b00         mov rax, qword [rax] ; <- Before 0x00400585: rax points to argv[1] (contains address of argv[1]), After 0x00400585: rax contains the value stored at argv[1] , which is a pointer to the actual string
-           0x00400588      4889c7         mov rdi, rax ; <- moves the memory address of argv[1] to rdi.
+           0x00400588      4889c7         mov rdi, rax ; <- moves the pointer to the string (argv[1]) to rdi" this passess the address of the string to the function, not copying the entire string contents.
 RDI is the 64-bit register that holds the first argument to a function.
 The next step is the call to a function that will expect a value in RDI.
            0x0040058b      e897ffffff     call sym.copy_arg ; <- call the vulnerable function
            0x00400590      b800000000     mov eax, 0
            0x00400595      c9             leave